Central Highlands Rugby League (Victoria)

-The Central Highlands Rugby League (CHRL) is a Rugby league competition District in the Australian state of Victoria.
-It covers the area of Victoria centered on Ballarat and Ararat, and its jurisdiction stretches as far north as Creswick, Warrnambool in the south west, Bacchus Marsh in the east, and Horsham in the west.
+The Central Highlands Rugby League (CHRL) was a Rugby league competition District in the Australian state of Victoria which operated between 2005 and 2012.
+It covered the area of Victoria centered on Ballarat and Ararat, and its jurisdiction stretches as far north as Creswick, Warrnambool in the south west, Bacchus Marsh in the east, and Horsham in the west.

 History

 The CHRL District was established and registered with the ARL and VRL in 2005 by founder Ken James (previously Club Manager of MRL team 'Ballarat Highlanders Rugby League Club') after a necessity arose to start a competition in the western region of Victoria separate from the Melbourne Rugby League (MRL) District.

 The CHRL competition started with two junior age levels but in 2008 due to the 11-year drought finally taking its toll on Central Victoria the council deemed the sports grounds used in the competition too dangerous for use.

 This temporarily ended competition for the CHRL (and some clubs in other sports too).
 After another 2 years of the fields not being used the councils re-allocated the fields to other purposes, ending the ability for clubs in the CHRL to continue until new home grounds are established.